-SU-CASA is a community arts engagement program that places artists and arts organizations in residence at senior centers across Brooklyn.
-The program provides selected artists with a stipend in exchange for the creation and delivery of arts programming for seniors.
-Selected artists will engage participating seniors in an art project or series of cultural programs over the course of the residency.
-Each residency will also include a public program component – exhibits, readings, performances, open houses or other cultural interactions open to the surrounding community.
+SU-CASA is a community arts engagement program that places artists in residence at senior centers across Brooklyn.
+SU-CASA artists engage older adults in an art project or series of cultural programs over the course of the residency.
+Each residency also includes a public program component – exhibits, readings, performances, open houses or other cultural events open to the surrounding community.

-This initiative seeks to connect artists with seniors in senior centers to positively impact the well-being of older adults through direct engagement in arts-based activities.
+This initiative seeks to connect artists with older adults to positively impact the well-being of older adults through direct engagement in arts-based activities.

-SU-CASA supports artists and organizations who are sensitive to the needs of older adults and who are interested in engaging their communities.
 Each senior center is unique and offers access to different types of spaces and resources.
-Selected artists will work with the senior center where they are placed to further refine project goals and coordinate a schedule for residency activities and use of facilities.
+Prior to the beginning of their residency, SU-CASA artists will collaborate with the administrators of their assigned senior center to further refine project goals and coordinate a schedule for residency activities and use of facilities.

-Brooklyn Arts Council will accept applications from individual artists seeking residencies at participating senior centers in Brooklyn only.
+SU-CASA supports artists who are sensitive to the needs of older adults and who are interested in engaging their communities.
+Brooklyn Arts Council will only accept applications from individual artists seeking residencies at participating senior centers in Brooklyn.

-Deadline to apply: Friday, November 18, 2016
+Deadline to apply: Monday, November 25th, 2019.

-QUESTIONS?
-Please contact Wéma Harris, Arts in Education Manager at 718.625.0080 x231 or firstname.lastname@example.org.
+Please contact Wéma Ragophala, Arts in Education Manager at 718.625.0080 x231 or firstname.lastname@example.org.

 The 2020 SU-CASA program is funded by the New York City Council.
 It is a collaboration among the City Council, the Department of Cultural Affairs (DCA), the Department for the Aging (DFTA) and Brooklyn Arts Council.